pierre-rouleau/pel/doc/pel-manual.rst

   - ``pel-insert-iso8601-timestamp`` inserts a ISO 8601 conforming date and time string.

+Commands like ``pel-generic-file-header`` and ``pel-insert-line`` are *generic* commands in the sense that they can be used in several major modes and adapts to them by using the comment style of the major mode to respectively produce a commented-out file header or line.
+It works for all major modes that identify a command style.
+PEL does not have to explicitly support the major mode for this to work.

 Another **very useful** feature is the use of the ``smart-dash-mode`` provided by the smart-dash_ external package.
 PEL provides the ``<f11> M--`` binding to toggle this useful mode on and off.
 When the ``smart-dash-mode`` is activated, you can insert underscore characters by hitting the dash (``'-'``) key without having to press the Shift key.
 And for programming languages identified by the ``smart-dash-c-modes`` user option you can insert ``--`` and ``->`` normally.

+The ``smartparens-mode`` allows inserting balanced block pairs in various major modes.
+PEL specialized ``smartparens`` for some major mode to extend its usefulness.

 The PEL binding include more commands, some are Emacs standard commands, other are from other packages.
 All are listed in the `Inserting Text`_ PDF